-Cite this page: Bychkov A. AJCC / TNM staging.
-PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/lungtumorstaging.html.
-Accessed March 20th, 2019.
+Cite this page: Bychkov A. Staging.
+PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/lungtumorstaging.html.
+Accessed January 29th, 2023.

 Pathologic TNM staging of carcinomas of the lung, AJCC 8th edition

 Applicable to carcinomas of the lung, including non small cell and small cell carcinomas and bronchopulmonary carcinoid tumors, does not apply to sarcomas or other rare tumors of the lung

 WHO has defined new entities of adenocarcinoma in situ and minimally invasive adenocarcinoma, which are assigned to Tis and T1mi categories, respectively

 T, N and M categories code the anatomic extent of lung cancer and predict overall survival of patients with non small cell and small cell carcinomas

 The 8th edition AJCC / TNM classification has provided a more comprehensive stratification of tumors based on subdivision of T, N and M categories and also adopted the newly introduced histological entities of lung carcinoma

 pTX: primary tumor cannot be assessed or tumor proven by the presence of malignant cells in sputum or bronchial washings but not visualized by imaging or bronchoscopy